 (7) A visual recording must be kept under subregulation (1)(j) for at least 3 months after the day on which it is made.

+[Regulation 13 amended: SL 2026/53 r.
+11.]

 14. Reporting of notifiable occurrences

 (1) A towing service provider in relation to a regulated towing business must report to the CEO, in accordance with subregulation (2), any notifiable occurrence that occurs in relation to the regulated towing business.